Top 7 Offbeat Adventurous Activities to Experience Bhutan Nature

 Enjoy Hot Spring in Bhutan

-Top 6: Exciting Rock Climbing
+Top 6: Exciting Rock Climbing - Popular Outdoor Adventure in Bhutan

-As an adventure sport, rock climbing has been really gaining traction in Bhutan, with its multitude of mountains and cliffs.
+As a popular adventure activity in Bhutan, rock climbing has been really gaining traction, with its multitude of mountains and cliffs.
 Several locations have popped up as popular destinations for avid climbers, including the famous The Nose, located just outside Thimphu, the Bhutanese capital.
-A natural rock formation that is perfect for climbing, there are 13 different routes up the vertical faces with a range of difficulties from 4B to 7B and up to 27 meters high.
-The best time is in the spring and autumn months, when it is dry and mild, but it is a sport you can do all year round.

-Top 7: Paragliding in Bhutan
+Top 7: Paragliding in Bhutan - Experience Bhutan’s Scenery from the Sky

 With more extreme sports becoming popular activities in Bhutan, it is no surprise that the Ura Valley is the top spot for paragliding in Bhutan.
 In the small area of Kamshet, you can ascend into the skies to try out the paragliding activities in the low hills and forests of the region.
 The height of the area, on the edge of the Tibetan plateau, makes this an ideal location for paragliding, and the updrafts from the hills and mountains make the trip even more exciting.